ravlio/dating-matcher-hlcup2018/README.md

 Engine resolves filtration, collaborative filtering, grouping with filtering and suggestions.

-Here I preferred performance over code beautifully, so sorry for quality :)
+Here I preferred performance over code beautifully, so sorry for quality :) I have forked and patched several libraries like gojay, skiplists for better peformance.